pdebuyl/euroscipy_document/organizers.rst

   * Pierre Gaspard.
 Professor at the ULB, Franqui Prize 2006.
   * Renaud Lambiotte.
 Professor at the University of Namur, teaches a mathematical modeling course.

+* Graphics design: Nicolas Rougier.

+  Senior research scientist at the INRIA (French National Institute for research
+    in computer science and control).
+Author of several visualization packages for Python.